mguiagous/oci-blog-fast-tracking-apcertif/README.md

 ## Introduction

-This guide complements the OCI blog tutorial "**Fast-Tracking OCI Architect Pro Certification with Terraform**" by providing step-by-step instructions for setting up your Terraform environment to execute the OCI Professional Certification Lab-04.
+This guide complements the OCI blog tutorial "**Fast-Tracking OCI Architect Pro Certification with Terraform**" by providing step-by-step instructions for setting up your Terraform environment to execute the OCI Professional Certification Lab 1.

 In the future, we'll streamline the setup process by providing pre-configured images allowing you to concentrate on mastering OCI Architect Professional concepts and efficiently managing your lab resources.